mgaeckler1964/winlib/README.md

 # winlib

-Die dämmlichen Kleinweichdeppen sind scheinbar zu blöd, Ihre Software so zu programmieren, daß sie benutzbar ist.
-Ich werde dieses Repro erst dann wieder weiter pflegen, wenn ich mich mit den Kommandozeilentools anmelden kann.
-Mir wird das echt zu blöde mit den Pennern.
+Useful library functions for Windows SDK including a Gui Builder, requires GAKLIB

-Useful library functions for Windows SDK, requires GAKLIB
+You may use Visual Studio or Borland C++ Builder to compile